Heydon/xiao/README.md

 </div>
 ```

-On initialization, Xiao gives each element corresponding to a route `role="region"` and an `aria-label` of the route object's `label` property.
+On initialization, Xiao gives each element corresponding to a route `role="region"` then calculates a value for an `aria-label`, to further identify the route to assistive technologies.
+The label is:

+* The text content of the route element's first `<h1>` or `<h2>` if it exists
+* Or the content of the route object's `label` property (e.g. `label: 'About my project'`)
+* Or — as a fallback — the route object's `id`

 ```html
 <div id="about" role="region" aria-label="About my project">